-The host organization for this year's ACT 4 Global Change Tour is Mennonite Central Committee (MCC) is a global organization working in relief, development, and peace.
+The host organization for the 2017 ACT 4 Global Change Tour was Mennonite Central Committee (MCC), a global organization working in relief, development, and peace.
 Rooted in the Anabaptist tradition, MCC began in 1920 and now works in over 50 countries through local partnerships.
 MCC's international work focuses on sustainable agriculture, health, education, peacebuilding, and humanitarian relief.

 Along with other provincial and regional offices, MCC Maritimes and MCC Newfoundland and Labrador support the international work of MCC through awareness-raising and education, and further MCC’s mission of peacebuilding and community development by supporting local churches and organizations in their work.
 Specific focus sectors include restorative justice, sustainable livelihoods and reconciliation with our Indigenous neighbours.
 In all our programs we are committed to relationships with our local partners and churches; their needs guide our priorities.